sul-dlss/happy-heron/README.md

 bin/dev
 ```

-You can change user or roles by setting environment variables:
+You can change user or roles by setting environment variables.
+Note that you may need to clear your browser
+session cookies to pick up the new roles set here, as they may be cached from a previous session.

 ```shell
 REMOTE_USER=auser@stanford.edu ROLES=dlss:hydrus-app-administrators bin/dev
 ```